By Katie Gatens and Nicholas Holmes

 You'll want to pay more attention to the order of your written work, though - make sure it's logical.
 Some people display their clippings by date, some prefer to do it by section type, and either is fine as long as you're consistent.

-Emily Ingram had some superb advice on her site on how to build your own Wordpress portfolio (it applies to any portfolio, really).
+Emily Ingram had some superb advice on her site (sadly now deleted) on how to build your own Wordpress portfolio (it applies to any portfolio, really):

 I think a good rule of thumb is to keep things simple and try to eliminate any extra clicks for users.
 In other words: If you can put a good amount of your clips all on one page and still make it look simple, do it.
 Know how annoying it is to go to a newspaper’s Web site and have to load an entirely new page for each photo in a 50-photo slideshow?
 It’s the same concept.